ActMAD: Activation Matching to Align Distributions for Test-Time-Training: Experimental Evaluation

-Results for CIFAR-10/100C for WRN-40-2 are reported in Table.~\ref{tab:cifar-10C-results} and~\ref{tab:cifar-100C-results}, while the ViT results are listed in Table.~\ref{tab:cifar-10-100C-results-vit}.
-ActMAD outperforms other online methods in classifying CIFAR-10C and CIFAR-100C images by a fair margin, establishing a new state-of-the-art for both Transformer-based and convolution\mk{al} architectures. \mk{ When adapting the wide ResNet to CIFAR-10C, there is almost no gap between ActMAD and the offline approaches, while on CIFAR-100C offline adaptation fares better. } \mk{For the ViT, we also achieved a new state-of-the art on CIFAR-10C and CIFAR-100C, outperforming even CFA~\cite{kojima2022cfa}, designed specifically for robustifying vision transformers.} \MK{I removed the numbers because they did not check with the table.
-NB, the unit of difference of percents is percent points (pp, or p.p.), not percents.
+Results for CIFAR-10/100C for WRN-40-2 are reported in Table~\ref{tab:cifar-10C-results} and~\ref{tab:cifar-100C-results}, while the ViT results are listed in Table~\ref{tab:cifar-10-100C-results-vit}.
+ActMAD outperforms other online methods in classifying CIFAR-10C and CIFAR-100C images by a fair margin, establishing a new state-of-the-art for both Transformer-based and convolution\mk{al} architectures. \mk{ When adapting the wide ResNet to CIFAR-10C, there is almost no gap between ActMAD and the offline approaches, while on CIFAR-100C offline adaptation fares better. } \mk{For the ViT, we also achieved a new state-of-the art on CIFAR-10C and CIFAR-100C, outperforming even CFA~\cite{kojima2022cfa}, designed specifically for robustifying vision transformers.} \MK{I removed the numbers because they did not check with the Table NB, the unit of difference of percents is percent points (pp, or p.p.), not percents.
 Or do you report relative error difference?
 I personally find this confusing.}

-The results for the ImageNet-C dataset are shown in Table.~\ref{tab:imagenet-c-results}.
+The results for the ImageNet-C dataset are shown in Table~\ref{tab:imagenet-c-results}.
 ActMAD comes in second after CFA~\cite{kojima2022cfa}, but the performance gap in classification error is only $0.1$ percent-point.
 We suspect the advantage of CFA to stem from its alignment of class-conditioned statistics, which may become more important for the rich and diverse set of ImageNet classes than for the limited sets of classes of the CIFAR datasets.
-However, the use of class-conditional statistics limits CFA to \mk{the classification task}. \paragraph{Continuous adaptation to pertubations.} Recently, Wang~\etal evaluated their TTT method CoTTA~\cite{wang2022cotta} by continuously adapting to different corruptions, instead of adapting to only a single corruption at a time.
+However, the use of class-conditional statistics limits CFA to \mk{the classification task}.
+Additionally, ActMAD can also be combined with the entropy based methods to obtain further gains, these results and comparison with EATA~\cite{eata} are provided in the supplementary. \paragraph{Continuous adaptation to pertubations.} Wang~\etal evaluated their TTT method CoTTA~\cite{wang2022cotta} by continuously adapting to different corruptions, instead of adapting to only a single corruption at a time.
 We tested ActMAD and other baselines in such a scenario on CIFAR-10/100C.
-The results, listed in Table.~\ref{tab:cifar-10-100C-results-cont-adapt}, show that ActMAD performs on par with CoTTA, and outperforms other baselines, while consuming less memory and computing power than CoTTA, which relies on a student-teacher setup.
+The results, listed in Table~\ref{tab:cifar-10-100C-results-cont-adapt}, show that ActMAD performs on par with CoTTA, and outperforms other baselines.